Relaxed constraints for dark matter with axial coupling to a dark photon: Constraints on dark matter

-{\em Collider searches and indirect constraints.}---As mentioned earlier, because of the $A'-Z$ mixing, strong indirect constraints are provided by electroweak precision observables~\cite{Hook:2010tw, Curtin:2014cca, Loizos:2023xbj}, measured at lepton (LEP, SLC) and hadron (Tevatron, LHC) colliders~\cite{ParticleDataGroup:2024cfk}.
+As mentioned earlier, because of the $A'-Z$ mixing, strong indirect constraints are provided by electroweak precision observables~\cite{Hook:2010tw, Curtin:2014cca, Loizos:2023xbj}, measured at lepton (LEP, SLC) and hadron (Tevatron, LHC) colliders~\cite{ParticleDataGroup:2024cfk}.
 These constraints, which will be reported in the results section, typically lead to an upper limit on $\epsilon\sim {\cal O}(10^{-2})$.

 One can also derive exclusion limits on the parameter $\epsilon$ from an analysis of electron--proton deep inelastic scattering~\cite{Kribs:2020vyk, Thomas:2021lub, Yan:2022npz}.
 These are compatible with the EWPO bound for $M_{A_D} < 10\ {\rm GeV}$, while becoming weaker as the dark photon mass increases; even rising above 0.1 when $M_{A_D} > M_Z$.
 The one exception to these exclusion limits is the analysis of DIS data by Hunt-Smith {\em et al.}~\cite{Hunt-Smith:2023sdz}, who reported a strong indirect signal for a dark photon in the 2-6 GeV region.
-Future facilities, such as the FCC-ee~\cite{FCC:2018evy}, are expected to be sensitive to $\epsilon$ down to the order of ${\cal O}(10^{-3})$~\cite{Wang:2025rsg}.

 The strongest limits on the mixing parameter $\epsilon$ come from $e^+ e^-$~\cite{BaBar:2014zli} and hadron colliders~\cite{LHCb:2019vmc, CMS:2019buh}, which typically assume that the dark photon only decays to SM final states.
 Recent analyses showed that these constraints could be significantly relaxed in light of potential couplings of the dark photon to dark matter ~\cite{Abdullahi:2023tyk, Felix:2025afw, Alonso-Gonzalez:2025xqg}.
 Taking the CMS constraints~\cite{CMS:2019buh} as an example, in the case of vector coupling the relaxed limits can be derived either from an analysis of cross sections~\cite{Felix:2025afw} or from a simple re-scaling by decay widths~\cite{Alonso-Gonzalez:2025xqg}.
 In the present work, we adopt the latter method to estimate the modified upper bounds \be \epsilon < \epsilon^{\rm CMS} \times \sqrt{ \frac{\Gamma_{A_D \to {\rm SM}} + \Gamma_{A_D \to \bar{\chi}\chi}}{\Gamma_{A_D\to {\rm SM}}} }\, , \ee where the decay widths are given in Eq.~(\ref{eq:Gamma-AD}).